msolo/BearTube/README.md

 ## iOS

+The [released version](https://itunes.apple.com/WebObjects/MZStore.woa/wa/viewSoftware?id=6744306910) is available on the AppStorel.

-There is a [public TestFlight version](https://testflight.apple.com/join/eMPYnaSv) that can be installed.
+There is also [public TestFlight version](https://testflight.apple.com/join/eMPYnaSv) that can be installed.

 Once installed and launched, you still need to visit the Safari sections of the `Settings > Apps > Safari > Extensions` and make sure that BearTube is properly enabled.

 This is a security "feature" and cannot be automated.
+You should give the BearTube extension permission to run automatically on the YouTube related domains.

 ## Chrome